9:00 a.m. Divine Liturgy in English

 Kindly notify the rectory office about parishioners who are confined to home, hospital, or convalescent home, so that Father Iura may visit them with the sacraments.
 Sacrament of Anointing of the Sick brings healing to the infirmities of both body and soul, as God sees fit, through the anointing of holy oil and prayer.

-The Liturgy of the Presanctified Gifts is at 7:00 p.m.
+The Liturgy of the Presanctified Gifts is served each Friday evening at 7:00 p.m.
+There are times when Father Iura will also serve this Liturgy on Wednesday.

 Sorokousty (All Souls’s Days)